Eleni Kounalakis

-Eleni Kounalakis (née Tsakopoulos; born March 3, 1966) is an American politician, businesswoman, and former diplomat serving as the 50th lieutenant governor of California since 2019.
-A member of the Democratic Party, she is the first woman elected to the office.
+Eleni Kounalakis (née Tsakopoulos; born March 3, 1966) is an American politician, businesswoman, and diplomat serving as the 50th lieutenant governor of California since 2019.
+A member of the Democratic Party, she is the first Greek American and the first woman elected to the office.

-Kounalakis previously served as the United States Ambassador to Hungary from 2010 to 2013.
-She was sworn into office on January 7, 2010, and presented her credentials to President László Sólyom on January 11, 2010.
-On April 24, 2017, Kounalakis announced her bid for the office of Lieutenant Governor of California in the 2018 election.
-She came in first place in the June 5, 2018 primary election; she was elected on November 6, 2018.
+Kounalakis graduated from Dartmouth College with a Bachelor of Arts degree before attending University of California, Berkeley, where she obtained a Master of Business Administration.
+After graduation, she worked for AKT Development Corporation, a Sacramento-based real estate company founded by her father, Angelo Tsakopoulos, eventually serving as president of the company until 2010.

+Kounalakis was appointed by President Barack Obama to serve as the United States Ambassador to Hungary from 2010 to 2013.
+She was elected lieutenant governor of California in 2018, and reelected in 2022.
+As lieutenant governor, she attempted to disqualify Donald Trump from the 2024 presidential election following the Colorado Supreme Court's ruling in Anderson v.
+Griswold.
+She was subsequently doxxed and swatted, part of a pattern of criminal intimidation nationwide.

+On April 24, 2023, Kounalakis announced her candidacy for governor of California in the 2026 California gubernatorial election.
+On August 8, 2025, she withdrew from the gubernatorial election and announced her candidacy for state treasurer.

+Early life

+Eleni Kounalakis is the daughter of Angelo Tsakopoulos, a Sacramento developer.
+Kounalakis is of Greek descent and grew up a member of the Greek Orthodox Church.

+Kounalakis received her undergraduate degree from Dartmouth College and a Master of Business Administration from the University of California, Berkeley's Haas School of Business.

 Career

 Private career

-Before accepting President Barack Obama's nomination to an ambassadorship, Kounalakis was President of AKT Development Corporation, one of California's largest housing development firms, which was founded by her father.
-Kounalakis earned her undergraduate degree from Dartmouth College and a Master of Business Administration from the University of California, Berkeley's Haas School of Business.
+Before 2009, Kounalakis was President of AKT Development Corporation, a family-owned real estate, farming, ranching, water, minerals, building, land development and property investment company, based in Sacramento, California, founded by Angelo K Tsakopoulos, her father, in 1964.

+In 2007, NEO Magazine featured Kounalakisand her husband, print and broadcast journalist Markos Kounalakis, as "Persons of the Year".

-Kounalakis and her husband, print and broadcast journalist Markos Kounalakis, founded two university chairs in Hellenic studies, the Markos and Eleni Tsakopoulos Kounalakis chair at Georgetown University, held by the scholar of late Classical and early Hellenistic Greek literature, Dr. Alexander Sens, and the Tsakopoulos Kounalakis chair in honor of Constantine Mitsotakis at Stanford University, held by Josiah Ober.
+Kounalakis and her husband founded two university chairs in Hellenic studies, the Markos and Eleni Tsakopoulos Kounalakis chair at Georgetown University, held by the scholar of late Classical and early Hellenistic Greek literature, Alexander Sens, and the Tsakopoulos Kounalakis chair in honor of Constantine Mitsotakis at Stanford University, held by Josiah Ober.
 Both chairs focus on the understanding of the origins of Athenian democracy.
 They also established the Tsakopoulos Kounalakis lecture series at the Woodrow Wilson International Center for Scholars to focus on democracy and international relations.

 Kounalakis served for nearly ten years as a Trustee of the World Council of Religions for Peace.
-In recognition for her work with the WCRP, she was awarded the medal of St. Paul, the Greek Orthodox Church of America’s highest honor.
+In recognition for her work with the WCRP, she was awarded the medal of St. Paul, the Greek Orthodox Church of America's highest honor.
 San Francisco Mayor Gavin Newsom appointed her to serve as a Trustee of the War Memorial and Performing Arts Center.
 San Francisco Mayor Ed Lee appointed her to serve on the Port Commission Board.
+She is a friend and former mentee of Kamala Harris.